George, South Africa: Historic background of the George Museum

 What the visitor sees in the George museum today has grown from the private collections of one man, Charles Sayers.
 He was the owner and long-time editor of the George & Knysna Herald, a newspaper established by his parents in 1881.
 Sayers collected and preserved all aspects of his hometown's history, with a specialist interest in old mechanical musical instruments and typewriters which today form the nucleus of the museum's important collections.

 In 1966 he opened his "Mini Museum" to the public, housed in a single room adjoining a café in Courtenay Street.
 The people loved it and much encouraged by local authorities he moved to the original George Town House – the administrative building next to the market square which dated back to 1847.
 By now the Sayers Museum had attracted the attention of officialdom and barely six months after the move it attained provincial museum status as a fully-fledged cultural history museum for the region, with indigenous timber and its allied industries as its main theme.
 The growing popularity led to another move, this time to the building, which had been the original drostdy (magistrate's residence and office) in the young town.
 The original "Mini Museum" has been re-created within the present George Museum.
-George is also the home town of the famous Adre Le Roux, who drove out the Portuguese and lay claim to the land that was rightfully hers.